Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-working-with-genomics-data-in-R.md

-If your genome is not included in the available genomes but you would still like to leverage the *BioStrings* and *BSGenome* framework, you can [forge a BSGenome package](https://bioconductor.org/packages/release/bioc/html/BSgenome.html) following instructions available at the BioConductor website.

-### Genome annotation resources sequences in R

-main section:
-GenomicFeatures package and TxDb package/BioMart e.g. GenomicFeatures::makeTxDbFromGFF with annotating DE genes from RNA-seq example
-GenomicFeatures::makeTxDbFromGFF
-example of using getseq() to extract exon sequences of specific genes from a BSGenome sequence

-briefly:
-org.Hs.eg.db objects
-Maybe just mention AnnotationHub as larger resource to do a lot of this
+several overviews of annotation functionalities in Bioconductor exist.
 [here](http://www.bioconductor.org/packages/release/workflows/vignettes/annotation/inst/doc/Annotation_Resources.html#biomart)

-genomation:
-reading in genomics data with r trackleyer and other file formats (Rsamtools for FASTQ..?/FASTA)
+Note: There are various ways to achieve what we did here using different Biconductor/R-packages.
+One way is not necessairily better than the other, however it is important to understand the resource/database that you package is pulling from, so always read the documentation.

 ## Data containers, maybe Part 3..?
 SummarizedExperiment style packages
 adding gene annotation data to these counting up over genomic regions singlecellexperiment package

-several overviews of annotation functionalities in Bioconductor exist.

-Note: There are various ways to achieve what we did here using different Biconductor/R-packages.
-One way is not necessairily better than the other, however it is important to understand the resource/database that you package is pulling from, so always read the documentation.